 The Richland Airport serves regional business aviation customers who value quick access to the Tri-Cities, Hanford Site and surrounding communities.
-This general aviation airport has two paved runways, a fixed base operator, fuel and other amenities with nearby highway and interstate access.
-The Airport includes 140 hangars and serves 141 based aircraft and an average of 79 aircraft operations a day.
-For more details see the Airport Master Plan and Airport Layout Plan (currently being updated).
+This general aviation airport has two paved runways, a fixed base operator, fuel (Jet-A/100LL) and other amenities with nearby highway and interstate access.
+The Airport includes 140 hangars and serves approximately 142 based aircraft (including 12 ultralight aircraft) and an average of 124 aircraft operations per day (estimated baseline value).
+For more details see the Airport Master Plan and Airport Layout Plan (approved November 2021, awaiting FAA concurrence).